 present inside those walls.
 Those really stinky with cigarettes

+and booze and vomit walls.
+I'm for sure going to miss them.
 I've been going to that bar for almost 20 years.
 It was a really

 good place to play, even though it was a shitty place to play.
 Actually,